melunation/deel_ae_assignment/README.md

 For the second part of the challenge, please develop a production version of the model for the Data Analyst to utilize.

-Here, I would like to mention that even the requirement asks for one model, I think there are two different approaches that could work to answer the questions listed below.
-I think the preference to use one or the other would be different based on the requirements the Data Analyst has, so if this was my job I would discuss with him what he needs / prefers and provide the most ideal model based on this.
-The options would be:
-  1. A non aggregated model with transaction granularity (one per row).
-Aggregations could be performed on top of this in the BI tool.
-This model would be `transactions` in the datamart layer.
-  2. An aggregated model that is still able to answer the questions, like the one developed, `transactions_cube`, in the datamart layer.
-I will use the aggregated one to answer the questions.

 This model should be able to answer these three questions at a
 minimum:
 1. What is the acceptance rate over time?